 Harry Potter in London

-Platform 9 ¾ at Kings Cross Station
+71. Platform 9 ¾ at Kings Cross Station

 This is obviously not to be missed for a true fan: the platform from where Harry starts his journey to Hogwarts in the books.
 And while that of course does not really exist, Kings Cross does have a tribute to the books, where you can take a photo of yourself pushing the trolley through the wall.

-Harry Potter Studio Tour
+72. Harry Potter Studio Tour

 True fans don’t just want a photo, they also want to visit the Warner Bros Studio Tour for a look behind the scenes at the Harry Potter movies.
 You can board the Hogwarts Express, visit the Diagon Alley and the other sets, and learn more about the way the movies were shot.

-Harry Potter walking tour
+73. Harry Potter Walking tour

 Want to see all the places in London where they shot scenes for the Harry Potter movies?
 Then a Harry Potter themed walking tour would be a great option.
 Immerse yourself in the world of your favorite movie series, and see a magical side of London.
 Tickets for the walking tour are available here.

-Harry Potter and the Cursed Child
+74. Harry Potter and the Cursed Child

 As a true Harry Potter fan, you probably know that Harry Potter and the Cursed Child play is being held at the Palace Theater.
 The two-part play gets great reviews and almost everyone that I know who saw it, is wildly enthusiastic.
 Unfortunately, tickets are very popular and you will have to book them more than a year (!) in advance.